dougfinnie/digitiser-cartoon-strip-generator/README.md

 Feel free to submit issues, feature requests, or pull requests to improve the cartoon generator.

+## Who put this here?!

+I answered a call in Twitter (pre-Nazi era) and grabbed what I could from the Web Archive.

+### Why?

+I wanted to experiment with the brilliant Glitch.com (RIP), which allowed me to keep the entire structure of the original site, but host it in a Node app.

 ## License

 Copyright Mr Biffo, all rights reserved